macloo/python-beginners/flask/part5_deploy/README.md

 One thing to understand, though, is that they often do not deploy a Python executable.
 That is, the site they upload to a web server is not the Flask app and its associated templates, etc., but rather a traditional website with hard-coded HTML files that has been *“baked out”* from Flask.

 In this document, we'll learn how to do that.
-Then we will also learn how to install a Flask app (one that has not been “baked out”) on a typical web hosting service such as [Reclaim Hosting](https://reclaimhosting.com/), using a simple **cPanel** service there.
+Then we will also learn how to install a Flask app (one that has not been “baked out”) on:

+* Heroku, via `git` commands, and using Gnunicorn.
+* A typical web hosting service such as [Reclaim Hosting](https://reclaimhosting.com/), using a simple **cPanel** service there.

 ## “Baking it out” with Frozen-Flask